Which MeasuringWorth comparator is best for you?

 Our comparators can provide several alternative answers with a guide to the best choice.
 Many websites and other resources will give you one answer in terms of a consumer price index.
 This simplification can be misleading, as any transaction is valued in different ways by different people and indifferent contexts.
 Thus, when making comparisons over time, these alternative ways of understanding value must be taken into account.

-At present, we have comparators that give you seven answers for the United States (from 1774 on), five for the United Kingdom (from 1270 on), five for Australia (from 1828 on).
+At present, we have comparators that give you seven answers for the United States (from 1774 on), five for the United Kingdom (from 1270 on), six for Australia (from 1828 on), and six for Spain (from 1850 on).
 These dates are determined by the limits of available data.

 For a guide to how to choose which answer is the best for your question, please refer to Choosing the Best Indicator to Measure Relative Worth.